Inclusion-Bridge/bridge-to-data-for-college/index.md

 **Acknowledgements**

-This course is adopted from Data 8, “The Foundations of Data Science” course taught to first-year students at UC Berkeley.
-All materials for the course, including the textbook and assignments, are available for free online under a Creative Commons license.
-Textbook: [Computational and Inferential Thinking: The Foundations of Data Science](http://inferentialthinking.com/) is a free online textbook that includes interactive Jupyter notebooks and public data sets for all examples.
-Course Materials: The Embedded Demo, Lab and Homework Notebooks as well as linked references all come from publicly available materials used in the course during the [Spring 2020 semester at UC Berkeley](http://www.data8.org/sp20/) as well as materials used in the self-paced [Data 8X course on EdX](https://github.com/data-8/materials-x19).
+This course is based on Data 8, titled "The Foundations of Data Science," a course taught to first-year students at UC Berkeley.
+All course materials, including the textbook and assignments, are provided free of charge online under a Creative Commons license.
+The textbook, "[Computational and Inferential Thinking: The Foundations of Data Science](https://inferentialthinking.com/chapters/intro.html)," is an online resource featuring Jupyter notebooks and publicly accessible data sets used in all the examples.
+The course materials comprise Embedded Demo, Lab, and Homework Notebooks, as well as references, all sourced from the public [Data8 repository](https://github.com/data-8).
+Students are encouraged to visit the [official Data8 website](https://www.data8.org/) for additional resources, including complete lecture videos and PowerPoint presentations.

 {% assign announcements = site.announcements | reverse %}
 {% for announcement in announcements %}